-Districts may choose to use FFFS funds for innovative programming that can prevent cash assistance dependency, provide the extra support needed to reduce recidivism to TA, and help TANF-eligible families achieve greater economic independence.
-The TANF services projects include, but are not limited to, case management services, enhanced drug/alcohol services, after-school and summer programs for at-risk youth, home visiting for families, and child-only case projects.
+Districts may choose to use FFFS funds for innovative programming that can prevent cash assistance dependency, provide the extra support needed to reduce recidivism to PA, and help TANF-eligible families achieve greater economic independence.
+The TANF services projects include, but are not limited to, case management services, enhanced

+SUD services, after-school and summer programs for at-risk youth, home visiting for families, and non-parent caregiver case projects.
 The TANF services project types are listed below: